perima/http-api-analytics-ingest/README.md

 # Deploy steps

-1. Setup the lambda function
+1. Deploy the lambda function

-2. Set up AWS API gateway using the lambda as the integration (sample definition for API gateway below)
+2. Set up AWS API gateway using the lambda as the integration (sample definition for API gateway below).

 #  AWS API GateWay http definition.